zulip/zulip/docs/production/authentication-methods.md

 ## SAML

-Zulip 2.1 and later has beta support for SAML authentication, used by Okta, OneLogin, and many other IdPs (identity providers).
+Zulip 2.1 and later supports SAML authentication, used by Okta, OneLogin, and many other IdPs (identity providers).
 You can configure it as follows:

 1. These instructions assume you have an installed Zulip server.
 You can have created an organization already using EmailAuthBackend, or